est. 3-5 min read

 Users can immediately engage with the app's key features after their account created (ONB 1).

-This approach enables users to effortlessly grasp the benefits upfront, fostering deeper engagement and allowing them to decide when they're ready to commit further to community-building activities.
+This approach enables users to effortlessly grasp the benefits upfront, fostering deeper engagement and allowing them to decide when they're ready to commit further activities.

 Before